 I've also included links to the import-only version of Fatal Frame IV, which hasn't been released in the US yet (and may never be).

-These two sequels to the popular Arcade shooter are boxed up in one package for a sweet deal.
-Fun light gun shooters full of zombie killing.
+- House of the Dead 2 & 3 Return - These two sequels to the popular Arcade shooter are boxed up in one package for a sweet deal.
+I've played them both and they are fun light gun shooters full of zombie killing.

-I'm not a huge rail shooters fan, but Overkill is quite awesome.
-Great cutscenes and a very campy 70s exploitation movie art style.
-Get it!
+- House of the Dead: Overkill - I'm not generally a huge rail shooters fan, but Overkill is quite awesome.
+Great cutscenes and a very campy 70s exploitation move art style.